kamalrana7843/landsifier/docs/references.rst

 Ugur Ozturk ( Research Scientist at GFZ German Research Centre for Geosciences and University of Potsdam, Germany)
 -------------------------------------------------------------------------------------------------------------------

+Dr. Ozturk is a research Scientist at GFZ German Research Centre for Geosciences and University of Potsdam, Germany.
+In his research, he explore spatial landslide patterns through statistical learning models to better relate landslide incidents to their triggers, such as heavy rainfalls and earthquakes.
+Lately, Dr. Ozturk also study urban landslides and their role in urban development.

 Research interest: